ManticoreGamesInc/platform-documentation/src/tutorials/animated_mesh.md

 ### Add an Animated Mesh to a Project

-Animated meshes can be added like a 3D object by dragging and dropping into a the **Main Viewport** or the **Hierarchy**
+Non-humanoid animated meshes can be added like a 3D object by dragging and dropping into a the **Main Viewport** or the **Hierarchy**

+## Humanoid Animated Meshes (Skinned Meshes)

+Humanoid animated meshes have multiple parts that can be attached to a body to create a wide variety of unique, customizable characters.

-### Find Specific Animated Mesh Info
+### Add a New Humanoid Animated Mesh to the Project

-When you selected an Animated Mesh object in Core Content, you can open the **Properties** window to see more information about the mesh, including the available animations, and the sockets that represent the different parts of the mesh, similar to player models.
+1. Select either the **Humanoid 1** or **Humanoid 2** categories in the **Animated Mesh** section of **Core Content**.
+2. Find the **Body** section, and drag one of the bodies into the scene to select it as a **Skeletal Rig**.

+### Add Gear to the Skeletal Rig

+Each animated mesh has four gear slots to which the Animated Mesh gear can be added.
+Gear will automatically be attached to the correct point in the mesh, and the slots do not represent any particular socket.

+1. Select the **Gear** section for the same Humanoid animation mesh type as the body.
+2. Drag the gear directly onto the body of the animated mesh.
+3. In the menu that pops up on screen, select one of the available **Mesh Slots**.

 ## Materials

-Materials can be added to animated meshes like any 3D object, to create a single uniform color.
+Materials can be added to non-humanoid animated meshes like any 3D object, to create a single uniform color, and can be added to the skeletal rig and individual gear like normal static meshes.

-To change the individual colors that are part of an animated mesh, create a new custom material from the material that the mesh begins with.
+To change the individual colors that are part of an animated mesh material, create a new custom material from the material that the mesh begins with.
 To learn more about using custom materials, see the [custom materials](custom_materials.md) reference.

 ## Animations

 Animated meshes include sequences of movement for different game scenarios, that are automatically blended to move from one to the next seamlessly.
-The animations for the human meshes are very similar to player animations.
+The animations for the human meshes are very similar to player animations, sometimes the classification is different for animated meshes and stances.

+See the [Animated Mesh](../api/animatedmesh.md) section of the Core Lua API Reference to learn more about scripting animations.

 ### Animation Stance